 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 Is Monarch Recovery Management a scam?

-They’re legit.
-Monarch Recovery Management is a legitimate debt collection agency.
 In order to collect debts, this collection agency uses a number of traditional tactics, including auto dialing (otherwise known as robocalling), writing series of letters, and data collection via skip tracing software.
 They claim to make at least four phone calls to every new account in the very first week.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm

 Lemberg Law is a consumer law firm helping victims of collection harassment and abuse.
 We are ranked A+ by the BBB.
 We’ve helped more than 15,000 consumers stop harassment and recover money from debt collectors.
 Harassed?
 Abused?
 Misled by a collector?
 Call our Helpline today!
 There is no charge unless we win.

 How many complaints are there against Monarch Recovery Management?

 As of April 2017, the Better Business Bureau reported 21 closed Monarch Recovery Management complaints within the previous three years, including 8 closed Monarch Recovery Management complaints within the previous 12 months.
 The BBB gives Monarch Recovery Management an A+ rating.
 In addition, Justia lists 17 complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, and one alleging violations of the Telephone Consumer Protection Act.
 Furthermore, the Consumer Financial Protection Bureau (CFPB) lists 26 closed complaints for 2016.